simonreise/remote-sensing-processor/docs/intro.md

 RSP provides high-level functions that automate routine processing operations like remote sensing data preprocessing, merging and calculating vegetation indices.
 For example, you can preprocess Sentinel-2 image from L1 zip archive with operations of atmospheric correction, 20- and 60-m bands superresolution, cloud masking and reprojecting to needed projection with one line of code.

-Another key idea of RSP is easy pipeline buildings, where outputs from one function can be used as inputs to other functions.
+Another key idea of RSP is easy pipeline construction, where outputs from one function can be used as inputs to other functions.
 For example, you can preprocess several Sentinel-2 images with ```sentinel2``` function, then megre preprocessed images with ```mosaic``` function, and then cut merged band rasters into tiles with ```generate_tiles``` function.
 ```
 output_sentinels = rsp.sentinel2(sentinel2_imgs)
 x = rsp.mosaic(output_sentinels, '/home/rsp_test/mosaics/sentinel/')
-x_i, y_i, tiles, samples = rsp.segmentation.generate_tiles(x, y)
+x_i, y_i, tiles, samples, classification, num_classes, classes, x_nodata, y_nodata = rsp.segmentation.generate_tiles(x, y)
 ```

 ## FAQ